Everett's Boeing factory celebrates its 50 anniversary

 All of Everett's transformations and upgrades are proof of the dedication to growth, as well as the investment in the area where Boeing operates.
 Some of those who joined the factory from the beginning made statements on the occasion of the anniversary:

 "When I started working, I was in charge of operational planning for 747.
 I've been on the team ever since," said Woo Lee, who is still working on the 747 program.
-The most important moments for him at Everett were the first flights and the first VIP visits.
-"It was incredible to see dignitaries and presidents of the United States, like Bill Clinton, coming to Boeing.
+VIP visits.
+"It was incredible to see dignitaries and presidents of the United States, such as Bill Clinton, coming to Boeing.
 Of course, we were very proud of our products and we always tried to keep an eye out and see what they were doing when they came to us. ”

 Other celebrities who went to Everett and even gave speeches include former President George W. Bush, Barack Obama, former Vice President Al Gore, President of China Xi Jinping and former President of Russia Boris Yeltsin.